 A short new documentary film from a UK film studio reminds us all of an interesting if not somewhat surprising fun fact: military proxy marriages are still a thing that couples do.
 And in Montana, according to this film, they are done a lot.

 A proxy marriage is a marriage ceremony conducted and certified, or "solemnized," without one of the people getting married present.
 For example, the groom will be there with a stand in, while the bride is stationed in Korea.
 Vows are read, documents are signed and wham, bam -- married.

 A double proxy wedding, and the subject of the film, is a wedding where neither party is present.
 Two stand-ins repeat the vows and, after documents are signed and notarized, everything is legal.

 Proxy weddings are only legal in Colorado, California, Texas and Montana.
-In all but Colorado they are only available to couples where one party is a member of the U.S. military.
+In all but Colorado they are only available to couples where one party is a member of the U.S. military, according an Army guide.

 Double proxy weddings are only legal in Montana.